-7.3.4 Authorized Breaks In Service
+7.3.5 Authorized Breaks in Service

 - a.
-Adjunct faculty may be granted up to one year of leave within a six-year period without loss of accrued points.
+Part-time faculty may be granted up to one year of leave within a six-year period without loss of accrued points.
 The break in service may be either partial (reduced load) or full (no load). - b.
 Additional leave requests may be authorized by the immediate administrator.
-A request for such authorization must be submitted in writing by the adjunct faculty member and approved in writing be the immediate administrator.
+A request for such authorization must be submitted in writing by the part-time faculty member and approved in writing be the immediate administrator.
 Such leaves may be due to maternity, sick leave, baby bonding, or other leave protected under the Family Medical Leave Act. - c.
-In the event that an assignment is not available from the District, the adjunct faculty member shall retain his or her accrued points. - d.
+In the event that an assignment is not available from the District, the part-time faculty member shall retain his or her accrued points. - d.
 Any break in service of three years or more results in an automatic termination and loss of all accrued points and attendant reemployment preference.